 What Is a Mortal Sin?
 A Complete Catholic Guide to Serious Sin, Grace, and Redemption

-Quick answer: Mortal sin is a grave, freely chosen act done with full knowledge that destroys sanctifying grace and severs communion with God; by definition it requires grave matter, full knowledge, and deliberate consent, and if unrepented leads to eternal separation...
+Quick answer: Mortal sin is a grave, freely chosen act done with full knowledge that destroys sanctifying grace and severs communion with God.
+By definition, it requires grave matter, full knowledge, and deliberate consent, and if left unrepented, it leads to eternal...

 Venial Sins for Kids: Clear Examples and How to Respond